lwjglgamedev/zvk/bookcontents/chapter-03/chapter-03.md

 };
 ```

 The `QueuesInfo` struct will hold the family indices of the queues used to submit graphics or present commands (more on this later).
-The `VkPhysDevice`
+The
-struct stores the features of the physical device (`features`), a reference to the Vulkan physical device (`pdev`), its properties (`props`),
+`VkPhysDevice` struct stores the features of the physical device (`features`), a reference to the Vulkan physical device (`pdev`), its
-the queues information and the device memory properties (`memProps`).
-It provides a `create` method which instantiates this struct and that starts
+properties (`props`), the queues information and the device memory properties (`memProps`).
+It provides a `create` function which
-like this:
+instantiates this struct and that starts like this:

 ```zig
 pub const VkPhysDevice = struct {